EhudKirsh/VBA-Word-Macros/README.md

 In Microsoft Word, to update all references and cross references, typically people use Ctrl+A to select all and then press F9.
 This however pops up an annoying window that maunally needs to be clicked.
 It's stupid, annoying and wastes time.
-This window pops up for every Table of Content and Table of Figures.
+This window pops up for every Table of Contents and Table of Figures.
 <!-- To Do: Add 2 screenshots here: TOC & Table of Figures -->
 The purpose of this VBA Macro is to update all of these automatically with a single click without any window like this poping up.
 Specifically, it updates all of the following: